softalker/archetypes/README.md

 This four values (and no other) can be predefined by means of the the [.mvn/jvm.config](https://maven.apache.org/configure.html#mvn-jvm-config-file)) file

-This following file content (or command line arguments) will allow to create a new project based on [an specific](https://github.com/softalks/archetypes/tree/main/void) Softalks Maven archetype:
+The following file content (or command line arguments) will allow to create a new project based on [an specific](https://github.com/softalks/archetypes/tree/main/void) Softalks Maven archetype:
 ```
 -DarchetypeGroupId=com -DarchetypeArtifactId=softalks.archetypes.void -DarchetypeVersion=1.0 -DarchetypeCatalog=local
 ```